-This paper sets out recommendations put forward jointly by a group of NGOs and consumer organisations, committed to advance the sustainable finance regulatory agenda, to the European Commission on the minimum criteria for products with ESG characteristics (so called Article 8 products), as well as for sustainable investments regulated under Article 9 of SFRD (referred to as Article 9 products).
+This paper sets out recommendations put forward jointly by a group of NGOs and consumer organisations, committed to advance the sustainable finance regulatory agenda, to the European Commission on the minimum criteria for products with ESG characteristics (so called Article 8 products), as well as for sustainable investments regulated under Article 9 of SFDR (referred to as Article 9 products).

 The main recommendations are: